rt96-hub/Project1-ChatGenius/backend/api_docs.md

 ### Channel Privacy
 - Channels can be public or private
-- Private channels require join codes
+- Private channels are invite-only
 - DM channels are always private
 - Channel privacy changes are broadcast via WebSocket